How to Dress a Candle for Ritual to Enhance Your Candle Magick Spells

 Often, the dressing is the ritual.
 The candle burn becomes the continuation—not the beginning.

-Choosing the Right Candle for Candle Work
+Choosing the Right Candle for Candle Spells and Candle Magick

 Different candles support different types of candle magic, ultimately, use what you've got but here are some options that work well for dressing candles.